 Christian Study Center Movement

 What is the Study Center model?
 Most study centers have some kind of physical building.
-Many have a residential program; still others provide vocational discernment.
+Many have a residential program, while still others provide vocational discernment.
 Cogito hopes to have a physical building in the future, but we don’t at this time.
 We also don’t have a vocational program, although that is “in the queue,” as they say.
 Does COGITO fit the study center model?
 It turns out that “model” might be the wrong word as study centers around the country have no one template.
-Having said that, study centers do hold commonalities:
+Having said that, study centers do hold shared values:

 - A desire to serve a specific college or university